Ruan-pysoft/ministdlib/features.md

 but I will likely hide it as an implementation detail in the future (perhaps by moving it to `<_ministd_syscall.h>`)

+`<ministd_syscall.h>` imports the definitions of the Linux syscall numbers from `<asm/unistd.h>`, and defines seven syscall macros, from `_syscall0` to `_syscall6`, where the number indicates the number of arguments the syscall takes.

+To use the macros,
+provide the syscall number as the first argument, the output variable as the second argument, and the syscall's arguments after those two.

+For the most part, the macros are thin wrappers over `__asm__ volatile` calls which calls the syscall instruction, as well as some supporting code to move the arguments into the correct registers.

 ### Memory management

 ## Data